amagist/dand/README.md

 ## Step 0 - Fork this Repo, and some pre-reqs

 1. On GitHub, fork this repo, then clone it onto your local machine.
+(Or just manually copy the files into a blank repo if you're using the Rapid Prototyping Organisation on GitHub).
-2. Install necessary tools: `Cloud Foundary CLI`, `node` & `npm`.
+2. Install necessary tools: `Cloud Foundary CLI`, `node` & `npm` - see bottom of this doc for links.
-3. You need to run `npm install -g yo`
+3. Run `npm install -g yo`
 4. From the `generator-deploy` directory of this repo, run `npm link` (this is a temporary workaround for the yeoman script).
 Once you've done this, navigate back to the root directory or you'll forget later
 5. Run `npm install` to install all the packages locally (cloud foundary will do this for the IBM Cloud app for you)
 6. Think of a unique app name for your bluemix route.
 Something like _client-name_-microsite would work.